 HMFI aims to empower individuals by promoting financial independence and stimulating economic growth in the DC area.
 We offer a committed partnership that helps small business owners excluded from the commercial lending system grow their businesses by providing affordable access to capital.

 Inspired by Nobel Peace Prize winner Mohammad Yunus’ work with microfinance in Bangladesh, Georgetown students Eugene Goldberg, Mohit Narang, Alex Siegel, and Max O’Neill founded HMFI.

 HMFI disbursed its first loan to Bernardo, allowing him to purchase a new refrigerator for his food truck and eventually open his own grocery store.

 HMFI separated its underwriting process from its client-facing outreach to promote organizational efficiency.
-Financial coaching courses catered to a client base of more than 100.
-HMFI secured a $10,000 grant from Capital One to the develop a credit builder loan.
+Financial coaching courses catered to a client base of more than 100 members.
+HMFI secured a $10,000 grant from Capital One to develop a credit-builder loan.

-HMFI expanded its educational coaching module, and began hosting large group sessions through Empowered Women International and other partner organizations.
+HMFI expanded its educational coaching module and began hosting large group sessions with the Empowered Women International and other partner organizations.
 Throughout the year, HMFI worked with over 70 individuals and found that 80% of clients saw an improvement in their credit score after six months.

-The Client Services Team developed new financial literacy courses, which would later evolve into financial coaching modules.
+The Client Services Team developed new financial literacy courses.
 The Monitoring Department created a more robust evaluation process to tailor loans to businesses in diverse sectors.
 HMFI saw continuous growth throughout the year, highlighted by a new style guide and $17,000 in donations during the Friends and Family Drive.